stm32duino/wiki_contrib/_custom/Custom-definitions.md

 Each size can be redefined at build time using `build_opt.h` or `hal_conf_extra.h`

+> [!WARNING]
-[[/img/Warning-icon.png|alt="Warning"]] A "_power of 2_" buffer size is recommended to dramatically optimize all the modulo operations for ring buffers.
+> A "_power of 2_" buffer size is recommended to dramatically optimize all the modulo operations for ring buffers.

 #### Example using `build_opt.h`:
 ```C